tonyxieuoft/BCB430_Chang_Lab_program/README.md

 The refined file produced by the gene description refiner is in the *same format* as the original gene input file.
 The refined file begins as a *copy* of the original.
 After identifying alternative names/descriptions for genes in the original gene query file, the program appends these newly extracted names to the end of the gene's line in the refined gene query file.

-After the homology search is complete, the refined file should be used in a **second** iteration of the NCBI exon puller to acquire sequences that were previously missed.
+After the homology search is complete, the refined file should be used as the input gene query file in a **second** iteration of the NCBI exon puller to acquire sequences that were previously missed.

 ### Option 3 part (a): Generating query files in preparation of blasting whole GENOMES

+NCBI BLAST requires the provision of reference sequences to query subject genomes the user wishes to predict gene-coding regions for.
+For the current version of the program, these reference sequences must be in NEPR format and acquired from an iteration of the NCBI exon puller.

+Ideally, the phylogenetic distance between the query sequence and subject genome species' should be minimal to maximize the likelihood of accurate coding-region extraction.
+Therefore, it is unwise to use a single reference sequence to query subject genomes for an entire large taxon; this is especially true for genes under positive selection.
+Instead, each reference species should be assigned to BLAST subject genomes within a **small** taxon that they are closest to **within** the overarching taxon of interest.

+The program generates query files for BLAST based on the above considerations.
+The formats of required input and resultant output files/directories are stated below in greater detail:

+#### Directory Containing Reference Sequences (required input)

+As stated,

 todo:
 - rationale is big, -> sequences need to be as close as possible